JamieBort/Portfolio-Website/Revamp2020.md

 	* ~~then the necessary contact page changes will be made in the `contact_page` branch. (this branch will have to push to the heroku site periodically: `git push heroku yourbranch:master`)~~
 	* ~~lastly the changes will be merged into the `Revamp2020` branch.
 Or the `dev` branch to be tested~~.
 	* ~~then delete the `contact_page` branch~~.
-	* then create the `project_card` branch.
+	* then create the `project_card_api` branch.
 	* then the necessary contact page changes will be made in the project_card branch. (this branch will have to push to the heroku site periodically: `git push heroku yourbranch:master`)
-	* lastly the changes will be merged into the `Revamp2020` branch.
+	* then the changes will be merged into the `Revamp2020` branch.
 Or the `dev` branch to be tested.
+	* lastly delete the `project_card_api` branch.
-	* then create the `project_card` branch.
+	* then create the `project_card_appearance` branch.
 	* then the necessary contact page changes will be made in the project_card branch. (this branch will have to push to the heroku site periodically: `git push heroku yourbranch:master`)
-	* lastly the changes will be merged into the `Revamp2020` branch.
+	* then the changes will be merged into the `Revamp2020` branch.
 Or the `dev` branch to be tested.
+	* lastly delete the `project_card_appearance` branch.
+	* then create the `resume_card` branch.
+	* then the necessary resume page changes will be made in the project_card branch. (this branch will have to push to the heroku site periodically: `git push heroku yourbranch:master`)
+	* then the changes will be merged into the `Revamp2020` branch.
+Or the `dev` branch to be tested.
+	* lastly delete the `resume_card` branch.
+	* then create the `navigation_header` branch.
+	* then the necessary resume page changes will be made in the project_card branch. (this branch will have to push to the heroku site periodically: `git push heroku yourbranch:master`)
+	* then the changes will be merged into the `Revamp2020` branch.
+Or the `dev` branch to be tested.
+	* lastly delete the `navigation_header` branch.

-2. Add one or all of the apps (listed in `Content to add or change` below) to the portfolio.
+3. Add one or all of the apps (listed in `Content to add or change` below) to the portfolio.

 ### To Do